Goal 4. Objective 2: Expand the capacity of the scientific workforce and infrastructure to support innovative research

 |Status||Target Exceeded||Target Exceeded||Target Exceeded||Target Exceeded||Target Exceeded||Target Exceeded||Pending||Pending|

-To support the Department’s mission and FDA’s scientific expertise, FDA is expanding its fellowship efforts by launching a new FDA Traineeship Program while continuing other Fellowship programs.
-This performance goal focuses on FDA’s efforts to retain a targeted percentage of the scientists who complete these programs.
-The size and focus of the new agency-wide Traineeship Program will be greater in number and scope than the current Fellowship Program, and FDA will be resetting the retention target in FY 2020 when the new FDA Traineeship Program is launched.
-Additionally, whether “graduates” from these programs continue to work for FDA or choose to work in positions in related industry and academic fields, they are trained in an FDA-presented understanding of the complex scientific issues in emerging technologies and innovation, which furthers the purpose of HHS Strategic Objective 4.2: Expand the capacity of the scientific workforce and infrastructure to support innovative research.
-In FY 2019 and 2020, FDA will continue to monitor its ability to retain scientists who have participated in the Fellowship or Traineeship Programs.
+To support the Department's mission and FDA's scientific expertise, FDA is launching a new FDA Traineeship Program while continuing other Fellowship programs.
+This performance goal focuses on FDA's efforts to retain a targeted percentage of the scientists who complete these programs.
+The size and focus of the new agency-wide Traineeship Program will be greater in number and scope than the current Fellowship Program.
+Since the scope of the program will increase, FDA will reset the retention target to 20 percent for FY 2021 to reflect the new program's expected baseline.
+Whether "graduates" from these programs continue to work for FDA or choose to work in positions in related industry and academic fields, they are trained in an FDA-presented understanding of the complex scientific issues in emerging technologies and innovation, which furthers the purpose of this strategic objective.
+In FY 2020 and FY 2021, FDA will continue to monitor its ability to retain scientists who have participated in the Fellowship or Traineeship Programs.